 By Sean Patrick Hill

-“Shades of Nature” opens Friday, Dec.
-7, with a special reception from 5 to 9 p.m.
-It continues through Jan.
-26. First Light Gallery is located at 1009 E. Main St.
+“Heartfelt Kenya” opens at First Light Gallery on Friday, Oct.
+5 with an artist’s talk and reception from 5 to 9 p.m.
+The exhibit continues through Dec.
+1. First Light is located at 1009 E. Main St.